What is Open-Angle Glaucoma?

 With primary open-angle glaucoma, the trabecular meshwork (spongy tissue in the drainage angle) slowly becomes clogged.
 This results in a backup of eye fluid, causing eye pressure to increase.

-Closed-angle glaucoma is a sudden spike in intraocular pressure caused by the iris blocking the drainage angle.
+Closed-angle glaucoma is a sudden spike in IOP caused by the iris blocking the drainage angle.
 Other terms for this condition include acute angle-closure glaucoma and narrow-angle glaucoma.

 Symptoms of closed-angle glaucoma include: